 If you own or assist in running a business, you’re probably already well aware that online customer reviews matter, whether you’re a local business or not.
 You’ve probably seen the effects firsthand.

-A comprehensive guide to customer reviews and testimonials
+A guide to customer reviews and testimonials

-Reviews are absolutely necessary to standing out among your competition.
+Reviews are absolutely necessary to stand out among your competition.
 There are so many valid questions about them, though.
 Just how much do they really impact your online presence?
 Do they help your SEO?
 What’s the best way to manage them?
 Where should you start if you’ve never managed them before?

-Do customer reviews affect SEO?
+Do customer reviews and testimonials affect SEO?

 What does this have to do with reviews?
 Well, reviews are one of the spokes!

 YES, reviews affect SEO.
 However, they work differently for local businesses than they do for non-local ones.

 For local businesses, Google has gone so far as to plainly state that reviews on your Google Business Profile can help your visibility (ranking) in the local pack area of search results:

 “High-quality, positive reviews from your customers can improve your business visibility and increase the likelihood that a shopper will visit your location.”